bullhorn/career-portal/README.md

 In order to get data from the LinkedIn API, you will need to whitelist your local IP address (i.e. 127.0.0.1).
 By default gulp starts a browser at `http://localhost:3000`.
-Since LinkedIn doesn't allow you to whitelist `localhost`, whitelist `127.0.0.1` (the IP address localhost points to) and change your browsers URL to that IP address.
+Since LinkedIn doesn't allow you to whitelist `localhost`, whitelist `http://127.0.0.1` (the IP address localhost points to) and change your browsers URL to that IP address.

 #### iOS & Safari

 Because of a security setting in Safari on iOS, the https protocol that LinkedIn uses to access data will only work with a site with the same (https) protocol.
-For this reason, when a user is on iOS **and** on Safari, the LinkedIn integration will not show.
+For this reason, when a user is on iOS **and** on Safari—unless the host has SSL enabled (https)—the LinkedIn integration will not show.

 ## Runtime vs. Buildtime Configurations